johsteffens/Marker/README.md

 If this workaround is feasible and compatible with the philosophy of Marker, it should probably be merged back into the [main codeline](https://github.com/fabiocolacio/Marker).

-**Fabio/Marker-Team: If you could let me know. & Thanks for creating this great tool!**

 Johannes

 ----------------------------